seqeralabs/docs/multiqc_docs/core/reports/customization.md

 appended.
 Here, you would add `gatk-compare-overlap` to the `remove_sections` config.
 :::

-Finally, you can prevent MultiQC from finding the files for a module or submodule by customising its search pattern.
+Finally, you can prevent MultiQC from finding the files for a module or submodule by customizing its search pattern.
 For example, to skip Picard Base Calling metrics, you could use the following:

 ```yaml